philipp-baumann/simplerspec/README.md

 * `ggplot2 `: Alternative plotting system for R, based on the grammar of graphics.
 See [here](http://ggplot2.org/).
 * `caret `: Classification and regression training.
 A set of functions that attempt to streamline the process for creating predictive models.
 See [here](http://topepo.github.io/caret/index.html) for details.

 Consistent and reproducible data and metadata management is an important prerequisite for spectral model development.
 Therefore, different outputs should be stored as R objects in a consistent way using R data structures.
 Simplerspec functions uses tibble data frames as principal data structures because they allow to store lists within the well-known data frame structures.
-Lists are flexible and can e.g. contain other lists, vectors, data.frames, or matrices.
+Lists are flexible data structures and can e.g. contain other lists, vectors, data.frames, or matrices.

 # Example workflow